konstantinbelyakov/powershell-winapi-tutorial/README.md

 # Windows API access from PowerShell

 This repository contains tutorials and examples on how to access the Windows API from PowerShell scripts.
+You can view the content at https://konstantinbelyakov.github.io/powershell-winapi-tutorial/.

 ## How to Build the Web Site